-Operation of the nuclear installations in India is carried out in conformance with the AERB safety code on 'Nuclear Power Plant Operation, (AERB/NPP/SC/O, Rev.1, 2008) and the safety guides made thereunder (AERB/SG/O-1 to O-15).
-During regular operation, reviews are carried out to ensure that the operation of plant is being carried out in accordance with the approved Technical Specifications, FSAR, AERB safety codes & guides and the licensing conditions.
+Operation of the nuclear installations in India is carried out in conformance with the AERB Safety Code on 'Nuclear Power Plant Operation' (AERB/NPP/SC/O, Rev.1, 2008) and the Safety Guides issued thereunder (AERB/SG/O-1 to O-15).
+During regular operation, reviews are carried out to ensure that the operation of plant is being carried out in accordance with the approved Technical Specifications for Operation, FSAR, AERB Safety Codes & Guides and the licensing conditions.
 These reviews include: